-Most recently, 4 large scale woodcuts were acquired by Memorial Sloan Kettering to be displayed in their new hospital in Bergen, New Jersey.
+Four large scale woodcuts were purchased by Memorial Sloan Kettering in 2018 for their new hospital in Bergen, New Jersey.